MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/mto-advanced-hunting.md

 ## View custom detection rules by tenant

-1. To view custom detection rules, go to the [Custom detection rules page](https://mto.security.microsoft.com/v2/custom_detection) in the Microsoft 365 Defender multi-tenant view.
+1. To view custom detection rules, go to the [Custom detection rules page](https://mto.security.microsoft.com/v2/custom_detection) in the multi-tenant view in Microsoft 365 Defender.
 2. View the **Tenant Name** column to see which tenant the detection rule comes from:

    :::image type="content" source="../../media/defender/mto-custom-detection-tenant-name.png" alt-text="Screenshot of the Microsoft 365 Defender multi-tenant custom detection page" lightbox="../../media/defender/mto-custom-detection-tenant-name.png":::